-Depending on the proximity to its target date, the fund will seek to achieve the following objectives to varying degrees: growth, income and preservation of capital.
-The target date is meant to roughly correspond to the year in which the fund beneficiary will start to withdraw funds to meet higher education expenses.
-The fund will increasingly emphasize income and preservation of capital by investing a greater portion of its assets in fixed income, equity-income and balanced funds as it approaches and passes its target date.
-In this way, the fund seeks to achieve an appropriate balance of total return and stability during different time periods.
+Depending on the proximity to its target date, which we define as the year that corresponds roughly to the year in which the investor expects to retire, the fund will seek to achieve the following objectives to varying degrees: growth, income and conservation of capital.
+The fund will increasingly emphasize income and conservation of capital by investing a greater portion of its assets in fixed income, equity-income and balanced funds as it approaches and passes its target date.
+In this way, the fund seeks to balance total return and stability over time.

 Fees and expenses of the fund This table describes the fees and expenses that you may pay if you buy, hold and sell shares of the fund.
 You may pay other fees, such as brokerage commissions and other fees to financial intermediaries, which are not reflected in the tables and examples below.
-For example, in addition to the fees and expenses described below, you may also be required to pay brokerage commissions on purchases and sales of Class 529-F-2 or 529-F-3 shares of the fund.
-You may qualify for a Class 529-A sales charge discount if you and your family invest, or agree to invest in the future, at least \$250,000 in American Funds.
-More information about these and other discounts is available from your financial professional, in the "Sales charge reductions and waivers" sections on page 76 of the prospectus and on page 86 of the fund's statement of additional information, and in the sales charge waiver appendix to the prospectus.
+For example, in addition to the fees and expenses described below, you may also be required to pay brokerage commissions on purchases and sales of Class F-2 or F-3 shares of the fund.
+You may qualify for sales charge discounts if you and your family invest, or agree to invest in the future, at least \$25,000 in American Funds.
+More information about these and other discounts is available from your financial professional, in the "Sales charge reductions and waivers" sections on page 110 of the prospectus and on page 112 of the fund's statement of additional information, and in the sales charge waiver appendix to the prospectus.